 Bangladesh records highest COVID-19 deaths in a single day

-A total of 119 COVID-19 patients died in the last 24 hours increasing the death toll from the pandemic to 14,172 .

-It said 21.59 percent of the 24,400 samples collected in 24 hours were tested positive while the infection rate was only 2.30 percent just on February 8 this year as during the late winter season, the rate started decreasing sharply.

-The recovery count rose to 8,04,103 after another 3,249 patients were discharged from the hospitals during the past one day.
+The official tally showed the virus killed 15,065 people and infected 9,44,917 so far, it added.
+The recovery count rose to 8,33,897 after another 4,698 patients were discharged from the hospitals during the past one day.

 Unauthorized use of news, image, information, etc published by BD24Live.com is punishable by copyright law.
 Appropriate legal steps will be taken by the management against any person or body that infringes those laws.